Becoming You With Julie

 • 1 teaspoon pure vanilla extract

-• 2 tablespoons plant-based milk of choice, such as oat milk (adjust as needed for consistency)
+• 2 tablespoons plant-based milk, such as oat milk (adjust as needed for consistency)

 Instructions

-• In a bowl, beat vegan butter and brown sugar until light and creamy (2–3 min).
+• In a bowl, mix vegan butter and brown sugar until light and creamy.

-• Gently mix in heat-treated flour and salt until a soft dough forms.
-Do not overmix.
+• Gently mix in heat-treated flour and salt until a soft dough forms (don't overmix).
+Add the remaining milk now (only if needed).

-• Fold in vegan chocolate chips, distributing evenly.
+• Fold in vegan chocolate chips (if using), distributing evenly.

 Nutrition